 If your infection is untreated you may pass it onto other sexual partners.

 Gonorrohea can occasionally lead to other more serious problems such as pelvic inflammatory disease (PID) when the infection gets into the womb and fallopian tubes.
 This could lead to problems such as infertility and ectopic pregnancy.

 If you have a gonorrhoea infection during pregnancy it can result in giving birth to the baby early (premature birth).
 In addition, the infection can be passed on to the baby during birth and result in a severe eye infection in the infant.

 The infection can also spread to the testicles causing pain, swelling and inflammation and in some cases infertility.

 If you have gonorrhoea your partner will be offered testing and treatment.

-It's important to avoid sex until you and your partner have both finished the treatment for gonorrhoea and had the results of the two week test to prevent reinfection.
+It's important to avoid sex until you and your partner have both finished the treatment for gonorrhoea and have had the results of the 2 week test to prevent reinfection.

 Reducing the risk of gonorrhoea